-So really, we have every reason to consider cancer an acquired disorder, and no reason to accept the widely copied point of view that "genetics play an important role in the development of canine cancer", they clearly don't.
+So really, we have every reason to consider cancer an acquired disorder, and no reason to accept the widely copied point of view that "genetics play an important role in the development of canine cancer" (and people cancer), they clearly don't.

 Accordingly I wouldn't hesitate for a second to adopt a dog from a handler raising her arms in despair: "Unfortunately every dog in this lineage has had cancer!".
 But I would not even consider releasing her from her responsibility where for example she brags: "The dog is fully vaccinated".

 How very different from the average owner who hasn't read this Health Manual, isn't it?